 It’s for this very reason that RFID blocking passport wallets are so popular with international travelers.

-While the USA does have some security features to prevent skimming of data, many travelers want the extra peace of mind when traveling abroad.
+While the USA does have some security features to prevent skimming of data, many travelers want extra peace of mind when traveling abroad.

 The biggest difference between a passport wallet and a traditional wallet will be the size.